alejandra21/code-challenge/README.md

-# code-challenge
+# CODE CHALLENGE
-This rrepository has the intructions to run the code challenge
+This repository has the instructions to run the code challenge